anonymokata/0bfd1a18-b23f-11ea-8fd3-82b6a0d8fad5/README.md

 ## ✏️Pencil Durability Kata - [Live Demo (CodeSandbox.io)]()

-Thank you in advance for your review + feedback.
+Thank you for your time reviewing this submission.
+Any and all feedback is appreciated.

 ### Project Layout

 All source code is stored in `/src` alongside each respective testing file.
 Compiled typescript will be placed in `/dist`, and can be ignored.
 All other files in the root directory are purely configuration files for linting, testing, and typescript.

+Links any travis integration results have been removed in an effort to stay anonymous, as instructed.

 ### Running Locally